iLib-js/ilib-webpack-loader/README.md

 - Choose how you want to use ilib, as that determines the configuration options
 - Put ilib-webpack-loader and ilib-webpack-plugin into your webpack.config.js and give them the appropriate configuration options
-- Update your webpack configuration to put ilib into its own vendor bundle and give it the right path for your website
 - Make sure your code requires or imports ilib classes directly
 - Include a special ilib file that will be dynamically rewritten to require all the locale data your project needs